 However, there is one looming caveat: the winter storm hitting tonight and tomorrow.
 The ASO’s three Music for the Very Young children’s concerts on Saturday morning have been canceled, although the three Sunday afternoon performances are still scheduled to take place at this time.

 This was one ASO concert worth braving the fickleness of Atlanta’s winter weather to go hear.
 Thursday’s performance was consistently excellent from start to finish under Oundjian’s baton, well-chosen selections that were well played.

 Oundjian, who is music director for both the Toronto Symphony Orchestra and the Royal Scottish National Orchestra, most recently guest conducted the ASO last June in music by Glass and Berlioz.
 Prior to that he made his ASO debut in January of 2014, leading the orchestra in music by Vaughan Williams, Mozart and Dvořák.
 Thursday’s concert reconfirmed that Oundjian has a good musical rapport with this orchestra and can draw from them solid, engaging performances.
 One can’t help but look forward to his next appearance on the ASO podium.

-Oundjian and the ASO brought these qualities to the fore in an exciting, tightly-knit performance which, as the title implies, gave everyone in the orchestra some degree of concertante opportunity in which to shine.
+Oundjian and the ASO brought these qualities to the fore in an exciting, tightly knit performance, which, as the title implies, gave everyone in the orchestra some degree of concertante opportunity in which to shine.
 A fabulous conclusion to an overall solid ASO program.
-If the plan for Saturday’s performance doesn’t get scrubbed due to snow, put on your snow shoes and go to hear this one.
+If the plan for Saturday’s performance doesn’t get scrubbed due to snow, put on your snow shoes and go hear this one.
 You won’t regret it.